Neurophysiological correlates of ADHD symptoms.

 - Neurophysiological correlates of drive and motivation problems in ADHD

-- Neurophysiological correlates of delay aversion, pleasure inability, and recovery inability in ADHD
+- Neurophysiological correlates of delay aversion, inability to enjoy and inability to recover in ADHD

-- Neurophysiological correlates of thinking blocks and decision problems
+- Neurophysiological correlates of mental blocks and decision-making problems

 - Neurophysiological correlates of aggression in ADHD